More Beauty – Less Beast | The Leica SL3

 Well, what can I say?
 It’s good, big enough at 3.2‘’, has a good resolution at 2.32 million pixels and is – certainly the most important point – largely colour consistent with the EVF.
 Oh yes, and I love the fact that I can leave it completely dark – i.e. switched off – when taking pictures.
 Check.

-The upper display
+The top display

 I find a display on the top of the camera very practical – especially in dark conditions.
 You can see the camera’s main settings immediately and get started.
 In this context, it’s a shame that the memory card status is not displayed.
 This way, you would immediately notice if you wanted to leave the house without the memory cards inserted.